The

 Arjuna's satisfaction at the Sermon.

-Argument.--The knowledge of truth dispels the doubts, and leads to
+Argument.--The knowledge of truth dispels the doubts, and

 display his valorous deeds in warfare.